archisgore/prestruct/README.md

 PreStruct is a manifestation programming language bounded at Second Order Predicate Logic with the following properties:
 * Not a code-generator or M4/C/expansion-style Macro expander.
-* It is context-sensitive and unordered: The real-world context in which it operates, and the real-world consequenes it creates are acknowledged.
+* It is context-aware: The real-world context in which it operates, and the real-world consequenes it creates are acknowledged.
 Forgeting to declare a database in the new revision thereby deleting it, for instance, is not left as an exercise to the user.
 * It is not detached from actuation.
-It does not create a cloud-formation or Kubernetes YAML that is not it's concern after generation.
+It does not create a cloud-formation or Kubernetes YAML blob that is your problem to use as you see fit, and debug/maintain/manage.
 * Is Declarative, but not Static.
 You Declare what you Want:
     "A Secure WebService" and get what you want: "A Secure WebService".
     * Nobody really wants 50 containers, 30 of them